Questions and Answers on ModWood

 Can audible tones occur between ModWood decking boards?

-Yes, it is possible for harmonics to occur.
-This is a site-specific condition, with the loudness level being more pronounced in elevated decks exposed to high velocity winds from a particular direction.
+Yes, it is possible for harmonic’s to occur.
+This is a site specific condition that can occur with the loudness level more pronounced in elevated decks, exposed to high velocity winds from a particular direction.

-Customers are advised to contact ModWood who will assist with suggestions to minimise the noise level
+Contact ModWood who will assist with suggestions that may help to minimise the noise level.

 Can I use ModWood for screening?